| |

 Ambassadorial Scholarships:

-amount goes upto U.S. $ 23,000 for studies in any subject and any country.
+scholarship amount goes upto U.S. $ 23,000 for studies in any subject

 For any information, contact any Rotary Club office or write to: